-Lazard Family Office Partners provides wealth management services to sophisticated families with complex balance sheets, on both a discretionary and non-discretionary basis.
+Lazard Wealth provides wealth management services to sophisticated families with complex balance sheets, on both a discretionary and non-discretionary basis.
 The chief investment officer and other investment professionals of this division provide clients with strategic advice and planning, full investment management and private direct investment opportunities.
-The Lazard Family Office Partners global investment platform is open architecture and spans all asset classes, both public and private.
-Lazard Family Office Partners may invest or recommend the investment of client assets in strategies and funds managed and/or sponsored by LAM.
-For information relating to the wealth management services provide by Lazard Family Office Partners, please refer to the Form ADV Part 2A of Lazard Family Office Partners (the "LFOP Brochure").
+The Lazard Wealth global investment platform is open architecture and spans all asset classes, both public and private.
+Lazard Wealth may invest or recommend the investment of client assets in strategies and funds managed and/or sponsored by LAM.
+For information relating to the wealth management services provide by Lazard Wealth, please refer to the Form ADV Part 2A of Lazard Wealth (the "LW Brochure").

 LAM has adopted a Sustainable Investment and ESG Integration Policy (the "ESG Policy") which recognizes that an issuer's ESG practices, whether good or bad, can affect its valuation and financial performance.
 The ESG Policy also includes the firm's criteria for labeling a LAM-managed portfolio or strategy "ESG Integrated" or "Sustainability Focused."
 LAM also is a signatory to the United Nations Principles for Responsible Investment (the "UN PRI"), which seeks to incorporate six ESG principles into investment-decision making by participating asset managers.
-Portfolio management teams at LAM have discretion to incorporate financially material ESG considerations into their investment processes, and to what degree.
+Notwithstanding the foregoing, portfolio management teams at LAM have discretion to incorporate financially material ESG considerations into their investment processes, and to what degree.
 Information concerning a particular investment strategy's utilization of ESG considerations (including the strategy's potential status as "ESG Integrated" or "Sustainability Focused" under our procedures) is set forth in LAM's description of the strategy in its offering materials.
-Examples of how LAM investment professionals may incorporate financially material ESG considerations in their research and company engagement are set forth on LAM's Sustainable Investing website available <a href="https://example.com/here-examples/beta-
+Examples of how LAM investment professionals may incorporate financially material ESG considerations in their research and company engagement are set forth on LAM's Sustainable Investing website available here.